easydiffusion/easydiffusion/README.md

 # Disclaimer
 The authors of this project are not responsible for any content generated using this interface.

-The license of this software forbids you from:
+The license of this software forbids you from sharing any content that:
-- Sharing any content that violates any laws.
+- Violates any laws.
-- Producing any harm to a person.
+- Produces any harm to a person or persons.
-- Disseminating (spreading) any personal information that would be meant for harm.
+- Disseminates (spreads) any personal information that would be meant for harm.
+- Spreads misinformation.
-- Spreading misinformation, or target vulnerable groups.
+- Target vulnerable groups.

 For the full list of restrictions please read [the License](LICENSE).
 You agree to these terms by using this software.